 You can give everyone in a group access to specific vaults and assign vault permissions, like the ability to create and remove items from the vault.

-To add or remove group access to a vault, click Manage in the Vaults section.
-Select or deselect vaults, then click Update Vaults.
+To add or remove group access to a vault, select Manage in the Vaults section.
+Select or deselect vaults, then select Update Vaults.

-To change vault permissions for the group, click next to the vault name, then select or deselect permissions from the list.
+To change vault permissions for the group, select the gear button next to the vault name, then select or deselect permissions from the list.

 If a team member has vault permissions individually and as part of a group, the most permissive of the two will always be used.
 Learn more about vault permissions.